 Until recently, there has been little that could be done about the need for bifocals or reading glasses.
 Eventually, everyone needs bifocals.
 It is a normal process of aging as the natural lens inside our eyes becomes stiff.
 Most people begin using bifocals in their early 40s and continue for the rest of their lives.

 PRK (phototherapeutic keratectomy) uses the LASIK laser without creating a flap in the cornea.
 It is the procedure that predates LASIK but is still used in certain cases when LASIK may not be safe.
 If this laser treatment is most appropriate, drops will be needed for a longer time after surgery.
-Dr Merfeld or Larson will recommend PRK if it is necessary.
+Drs Merfeld, Larson or Raven will recommend PRK if it is necessary.

-While there are many refractive surgery options, Drs Merfeld and Larson will examine your eyes and recommend the best options.
+While there are many refractive surgery options, Drs Merfeld, Larson, and Raven will examine your eyes and recommend the best options.